Family centre

-The Social Services initiative focuses on creating better relationships within the family, providing preventative services to children "in need" or "at risk," and providing companionship to seniors.
+The social services initiative focuses on creating better relationships within the family, providing preventative services to children in need or at risk, and providing companionship to seniors.
 The Education initiative focuses on improving the interaction between families and the local schools as well as providing remedial facilities to children.
-The Training initiative focuses on providing parenting and job training classes.
+The training initiative focuses on providing parenting and job training classes.

 Services

-Family centers typically include a range of services intended to help families, particularly in poverty stricken areas.
+Family centers typically include a range of services intended to help families, particularly in poverty-stricken areas.
 They typically focus on improving communications between family members, and between family members and social service organisations.
 Centres often encourage their clients to participate in volunteer work and assist them in doing so.
 Many family centres are intended to be a safe space for families that are frequently in a crisis mode.
 The centres are intended as a place of stability and support, and include mediation training and services.

 Specific services include daycares, classes, and activities.

 There are three typical approaches used by individual family centres.
 The social service approach focuses on supporting families, including offering classes and activities and counseling for those who want it.
 The education approach focuses on teaching families to navigate the social service and school systems.
 The training approach focuses on providing skills to family members.
 Despite these different focuses, the goals are typically the same, and usually involve teaching families better ways to communicate with each other and society.

 Many clients at family centres are struggling through personal crises, such as divorce, illness, or depression.
-They often have poor educational backgrounds and a history of low skill and low wage jobs.
+They often have poor educational backgrounds and a history of low-skill and low-wage jobs.
 Family centres aim to build confidence and skills allowing their clients to seek education and better job opportunities.

 Outcomes

 A 2005 study showed that family centres provide positive results for individuals, families, and communities.
 The improvement for individuals is largely through the free education programs.
 Improvement for families is through improved communications.
 And improvement for communities is through the additional volunteer work by clients in family centre programs.

-While most family centres prefer to work with entire families, in practice, they typically are only working with one member of a family, typically the mother.
-Even when other family members were indb volved, often the fathers did not participate, often because they didn't believe it was their role to be involved.
-Many of the mothers involved in these programs were seeking to depart from the traditional authoritarian styles they had been raised in.
+While most family centres prefer to work with entire families, in practice, they typically only work with one member of a family, typically the mother.
+Even when other family members are involved, fathers often do not participate because they do not believe it is their role to be involved.
+Many of the mothers involved in such programs were seeking to depart from the traditional authoritarian styles they had been raised in.

 Studies find benefits for most, but not all, families involved in family centre programs.